2018 Viessmann Academy • Student Seminar in Sustainability

 Department of Accounting

-The Viessmann Academy is offered as a 3-credit hour class.
+The Viessmann Academy is offered as a three-credit hour class.
 You can enroll in Business 494 (COB International Study Tour) or Interdisciplinary Studies 350 (COLS Special Topics).
 Class requirements are the same for both class options.
 Please see below for a tentative syllabus.
-The class will count as a spring 2016 interim class.
+The class will count as a spring 2018 interim class.

-We anticipate that the program cost (excluding spending money) will be around $1,200.The Viessmann Group graciously supports students in the Sustainability Academy by subsidizing the airfare and providing lodging and meals during the Viessmann Academy time.
+We anticipate that the program cost (excluding spending money and OIE and passport fees) will be around $1,200.The Viessmann Group graciously supports students in the Sustainability Academy by subsidizing the airfare and providing lodging and meals during the Viessmann Academy time.
 Exact program costs will be announced as soon as possible.

 Your course grade will be based on four components, each weighted 25%: